In this guide

 A warning is a way of publicly recording that a nurse or midwife's past conduct was unacceptable without the need for the Fitness to Practise Committee to make a decision about the case.

-- there is no current need to restrict their practice because the nurse or midwife accepts the regulatory concern, has shown insight, and put any problems in their practice right.
+- there’s no current need to restrict their practice because the nurse or midwife has accepted the regulatory concern, shown insight, and has put any problems in their practice right through remediation, where relevant.

-- serious clinical errors or failings, where problems have been addressed
+- serious clinical errors or failings, where clinical problems have been addressed

 - incidents which might affect the public confidence in nurses or midwives which are not directly related to clinical practice

-- there is doubt about the level of the nurse or midwife’s insight into the unacceptable nature of their past conduct
+- there’s doubt about the level of the nurse or midwife’s insight into the unacceptable nature of their past conduct

-It would not be appropriate for case examiners to issue warnings in cases where the regulatory concern related to the nurse or midwife’s health.
+- the regulatory concern is related to the nurse or midwife’s health.

-Warnings appear on the nurse or midwife’s register entry for 12 months.
+Warnings stay on the nurse or midwife’s register entry for 12 months.

-Reviews of decisions to issue warnings can be carried out on the grounds that the decision may be materially flawed, or because there is new information could have led to a different decision.
+We can review decisions to issue warnings on the grounds that the decision may be materially flawed, or where there is new information which may have led to a different decision.

-If the Registrar decides that a review is in the public interest, or is necessary to prevent injustice to the nurse or midwife.
+However, the Registrar must also decide that a review is in the public interest, or is necessary to prevent injustice to the nurse or midwife.
 Where these criteria are met, the public record of the warning will be amended to show the decision is under review.